get the THE FACTS

 other ways to volunteer

-There is no such thing as an "average" volunteer...they are ALL extraordinary and go above & beyond!
+There is no such thing as an "average" volunteer...we are ALL extraordinary and go above & beyond!
 We have volunteers from 14 years old to 70+ years old!
 You'd be amazed at how many cats & kittens one volunteer can help each week and how many births that prevents.
 What our volunteers do:

 - Return phone calls

-- Share cats/kittens on social media
+- Share cats/kittens for adoption or available to foster on social media

 - Educate the public